 Behind the fragile veneer of post-war civility burns a brutal sense of loss and longing.

-First performed in 1952, The Deep Blue Sea was revived at the National Theatre in 2016, in a production directed by Carrie Cracknell and starring Helen McCrory as Hester.
+First performed at the Duchess Theatre in the West End in March 1952, Terence Rattigan’s The Deep Blue Sea was revived at the National Theatre in 2016, in a production directed by Carrie Cracknell and starring Helen McCrory as Hester.

 ‘Few dramatists have written with more understanding of the human heart’ Michael Billington